persuaded9041/poke-solus-rgb/README.md

 #### 4. Some bugs/oversights are fixed

 > A small subset of the bugs/oversights from the vanilla games are fixed.
-Visit the [feature log][featurelog] for details.
+Check the [feature log][featurelog] for details.

 ## Installation